ZanSara/zansara.github.io/content/posts/2026-06-12-agent-harness/post.md

 In addition, the harness is the perfect place to introduce **observability**: monitoring, logging, error handling and other scaffolding that's essential for production-grade systems.

+## Why a term for this?

 These sorts of scaffolds are not new.
 They've been around for a very long time: in fact, the term seems to come from 2020, long before LLMs, when researchers started to study the relationship that an AI system could develop with external software.
 However, the term definitely gained a ton of popularity and escaped the research domain some time at the end of 2025.

 Late 2025 was also the time when agentic coding started to really take off.
 Coincidence?

 It is now generally understood that coding agents require two parts to be effective: an excelent LLM that is able to invoke tools effectively, and an excelent harness that gives the LLM exactly what it needs to do its work, nothing more and nothing less.
 A state of the art LLM in a poor harness will perform well below its potential, while a rather poor LLM placed in a great harness can still be quite useful.
 And while agent harnesses are an essential part of every type of AI agents, they're usually called as such in the context of coding agents.
 For example Claude Code is an agent harness, and Claude its LLM.
 Cursor is also a form of harness, which can use severl different LLMs under the hood.
 But OpenClaw is also a harness, which can also be powered by different LLMs.

+## In conclusion

-To summarize, there are two situations where it's important to understand the concept of harness:
+There are two situations where it's important to understand the concept of harness:

 1. You use coding agents.
 Understanding the distinction between the LLM's own capabilities and the rols of the surrounding harness is very useful to debug situations where the agent performs unexpectedly poorly.
 The LLM has no idea whether it's running on a Windows, a Linux or a Mac: the harness has to tell the LLM this, so the LLM can issue the correct CLI commands.